NurulIslam-EEE/the-superhero-direction/README.md

 # Dhaka Metro Rail Project

-This project live cite: [https://awesome-darwin-9027a4.netlify.app/].
+The project live cite: [Dhaka Metro Rail Project] (https://awesome-darwin-9027a4.netlify.app).

 ## The project is made by React

-## Total engineers hiring cost and total hiring engineers number calculation added
+## Total engineers hiring cost and total hired engineers number calculation are added

-## Selected engineers list are shown
+## Selected engineers list are added.